NalinDalal/debug-site/README.md

 - Email: [admin@college.edu](mailto:admin@college.edu)
 - Password: admin123

-what to do next: allow for code-editor like repl.it

-most of work is done b/w 2:30 to 5:30 pm 25.12.2024

-done with it
 what is done:

 - done with eveything except db
-- done with user auth
+- done with user auth{not implemented any 3rd party}
 - done with profiles
 - done with sponsors page
 - done with team